Andy Tillman: Businessman

 In 1993, Tillman expanded his business into South America, becoming the exclusive agent for Bolivian suri alpacas exports to the United States the following year.
 Tillman's South American heards eventually totaled several thousand llamas and alpacas.
 In 1995, his animals won first, second, and third place in the suri alpaca category at the National Expo-Feria in La Paz, Bolivia.
 He also won first place in the black huacaya alpaca competition, second place in the white fleece alpaca category, and third place for brown huacaya alpacas.
 This was the first time a North American breeder had ever won a major South American national show.

 In 1996, Tillman imported the first huacaya alpacas into the United States along with the largest herd of colored suri alpacas ever brought into the country, a total of 182 animals.
 Because the animals came from Bolivia, the United States Department of Agriculture required the herd to be quarantined for three months at the Harry S. Truman Animal Import Center in Key West, Florida.
 Nevertheless, it was a profitable venture for Tillman.
 The next year, he exported one hundred llamas and alpacas from his ranch in Bend to Canadian buyers.

 In 2007, Tillman sold his show champion llamas and alpacas and most of his breeding stock at an international auction held at the Indiana State Fair ground in Indianapolis, Indiana.
 Still interested in science, in 2006, Tillman sponsored a study of llama and alpaca fiber at Washington State University in Pullman, Washington.
 The study used a scanning electron microscope to identify and analyze the unique surface structure of llama and suri alpaca fibers.

 Today, Tillman is retired, retaining about forty animals on his ranch.
 He still writes about llama and alpaca husbandry, and is an editor for Purely Suri magazine.

-Contrary to some speculation, Andy Tillman is no relation to the family of athlete and Army Ranger Pat Tillman.